Bank loans: the ins and outs

 Scenario: Mr and Mrs Smith

 Mr and Smith crunch some figures into the Mozo personal loan repayment calculator with a 10% interest rate on $45,000, over 6 years, with repayments made monthly.
-Oh no, this will set the Smiths back $834 each month.
-They nearly fall off their chair!
+This will set the Smiths back $834 each month.
 Once the Smiths’ bub arrives into this world they will be on a single salary, then they definitely won’t be able to afford to make these monthly repayments.

-They think long and hard about what to do and agree to limit home renovations to just the kitchen but they still need a cot and stroller.
+They agree to limit home renovations to just the kitchen but they still need a cot and stroller.
 Instead of increasing the loan term to reduce the monthly repayments, the Smiths agree to decrease their borrowing amount to $30,000.
 They crunch some new numbers into the calculator with a 10% interest rate on $30,000 over 6 years… monthly payments are down to $556, a lot more affordable!

 Checklist when applying for a bank loan